wp-plugins/postman-smtp/readme.txt

 * Fire-and-forget delivery continues even if the password changes ¹
 * Send Gmail over HTTPS if the standard SMTP ports are blocked ²
 * Commercial-grade Connectivity Tester to diagnose server issues
+* Log of all emails sent, including error messages if any
 * Supports International alphabets, HTML Mail and MultiPart/Alternative
 * Supports [Mandrill](http://mandrill.com) X-headers and forced recipients (cc, bcc, to)
 * SASL Support: Plain/Login/CRAM-MD5/XOAUTH2 authentication